linsomniac/uplaybook/README.md

   notify: Restart rsyslog
 ```

-uPlaybook2 is, currently an experiment, into making a Python-based environment for expressing
+uPlaybook is, currently an experiment, into making a Python-based environment for expressing
 similar ideas:

 ```python